 Directions

-- Bring a large pot of salted water to a boil.
-Add the gluten-free pasta and cook according to package instructions until al dente.
+- Bring a big pot of salted water to boil.
+Add gluten free pasta and cook following the time on the package until al dente.

-- While the pasta is cooking, heat olive oil in a large skillet over medium heat.
-Add the minced garlic and sauté until fragrant, about 1-2 minutes.
-Be careful not to let it burn.
+- While the pasta cooks, heat olive oil in a skillet over medium heat.
+Add the minced garlic and cook until you smell it, about 1-2 minutes.
+Don't let it burn.

-- Once the pasta is ready, reserve about ½ cup of pasta water, then drain the rest.
-Add the cooked pasta to the skillet with the sautéed garlic.
+- When the pasta is done, save about ½ cup of pasta water, then drain the rest.
+Add pasta to the skillet with the garlic.

-- Stir in the grated Parmesan cheese, mixing well to combine.
-If the pasta seems dry, add a bit of the reserved pasta water until the desired consistency is reached.
+- Stir in the grated Parmesan, mixing well.
+If it looks dry, add some of the saved pasta water until it's creamy.

-- Season with salt and pepper, and toss with any optional ingredients you’ve chosen.
-Serve hot.
+- Season with salt and pepper, toss in any optional extras, and serve hot.

 Tips for Perfect Pasta